Saturday, December 28, 2024

 Getting rid of things

-Some of them may have value to someone.
-But the value of an object is subjective only.
+Some of them may have value to someone, but that's subjective only.
 For each thing I think: Can I use it?
 Does it have sentiment for me?
 If not, is it going to be worth it to store and maintain and remember where it is?
-I have no wish to keep obsolete items from the past that have no use in the present.
 Getting my home in order makes me feel more in control of the space I am now 100% responsible for.
 It gives me peaceful and calm feelings to see order instead of chaos.
 And managing my home and possessions helps me to focus on other things in life which are not even necessarily things.
-So by extension, it helps me manage my grief as well.
+So by extension, it helps me manage my life as well.
+I think I am on the right track.

 Saturday, May 4, 2024